elc45/fisher-hmc-paper/main.typ

 $
   E_p [norm(nabla log p(x) + X)^2]
 $
-and then the estimated divergence is
+and as such the estimated divergence is

 $
   hat(F) = 1/N norm(G+X)^2